VickyShu/Recipes-and-Ratings-Research-Project/README.md

 ### Data Cleaning
 Before conducting the analysis based on these two datasets, we follow the following steps to clean the datasets:

 1. **Left merge the recipes and interactions datasets together:** We combine the recipes and ratings datasets using a `left` merge based on `id` and `recipe_id`.
-This is done to ensure all recipes are included in our analysis, even if they haven't been rated.
+This is done to ensure all recipes are included in our analysis.

 2. **Fill all ratings of 0 with `np.nan`:** In the merged dataset, we convert all ratings of 0 to N/A. This is reasonable since the rationale that a rating of 0 could potentially represent cases where a rating was not given, rather than a deliberate rating of zero.
 Rating scales typically start from 1, and a 0 is often not a selectable option for users.
 Thus, a 0 could be replaced by N/A for missing or unreported ratings.